ESkuratov/english/notes/rules/past simple.md

 Was the weather good when you were on holiday?
 Did you go out last night or were you too tired?

+## Usage

+Habits and repeated actions in the past
+- We travelled a lot when I was a child.

+Completed actions in the past
+- We saw a new Avengers film yesterday.

+General truths about the past
+- In the 18th century, women didn't have the right to vote.

+Main events in a story
+- He pushed the door open and stepped into the room.